 Perhaps the best thing about the Z390 Taichi is its VRM design which should be considered above average in terms of Z390 motherboards, Sure, it might not hold a candle to some of the most premium Z390 boards such as the aforementioned Strix Z390-E, but it is still capable of handling the i9 9900K at stock or under reasonable overclocks.
 One should not expect to break any overclocking records concerning the 9900K while using this board.

 The Z390 Taichi also offers a healthy mix of features and conveniences as well.
 For starters, this is one of the few Z390 motherboards with three M.2 slots which is a great thing to have in a mid-range board.
 It is also equipped with 6 SATA ports, plenty of USB ports, and Gigabit Ethernet for connectivity.
 Wi-Fi is lacking in this board as well but that is not such a big issue at this price point.
 Its design, however, is a bit polarizing among enthusiasts due to its “in-your-face” approach about decals such as the gears on the PCB, etc. Many people don’t seem to mind those details, however, so it is a bit of a subjective factor.

-The ASRock Z390 Taichi is another great board to consider especially if you are looking to hit that sweet spot found in the mid-range market category for Z390 boards.
+The ASRock Z390 Taichi is one of the best motherboard for i9 9900k, especially if you are looking to hit that sweet spot found in the mid-range market category for Z390 boards.
 It does cut some corners here and there, but none of them affect the functionality of the board in any significant way which makes it a great choice at this price point.